The ESTEEM Program

 Students can earn a Master's degree in one year through the Engineering, Science, and Technology Entrepreneurship Excellence Master's program, ESTEEM.
 This program immerses a student in a year of graduate-level study of innovation, entrepreneurship, and general business, designed to augment and make more marketable a student's scientific, technical, and engineering skills.

 Through the Naughton Fellowship, Irish students can earn a full tuition scholarship, a full health insurance subsidy for the sponsored student insurance plan, and a $17,000 USD stipend for living expenses.

 The Application Process

 Undergraduates and those completing a five-year BS+MS program in Ireland who wish to apply for the fellowship must first apply to the ESTEEM program at Notre Dame.
 The GRE requirement and the application fee will be waived for Irish students.
-All Irish students earning an undergraduate degree from Dublin City University, National University of Ireland, Galway, Trinity College Dublin, University College Cork, and University College Dublin who apply to the ESTEEM program will automatically be considered for the Naughton Fellowship.
+All Irish students earning an undergraduate degree from Dublin City University, Trinity College Dublin, University College Cork, University College Dublin , and University of Galway who apply to the ESTEEM program will automatically be considered for the Naughton Fellowship.

 As part of the application process, in addition to the application requirements for the ESTEEM program, Irish applicants must include a personal statement that includes: